Your Guide to Respiratory Infections

 Recovering From a Respiratory Infection

-If your treatment plan is working, you should start to see your symptoms improve after a few days.
-While individual recovery times will vary, most respiratory infections pass within a few weeks.
+If your treatment plan is working, you should start to see your symptoms start to improve after a few days.
+While individual recovery times will vary, most respiratory infections pass within 7 to 14 days.
+You should continue to wear a mask around others until your symptoms have fully resolved.
+You may still be contagious, even as you start to feel better.